basm92/vbpwp/README.md

 1. (Github) Clone this repository locally / (Dataverse) Unzip the .tar.gz file in a folder
 1. Open the `.Rproj` file in Rstudio.
-2. Run the `download necessary data.R` script to download the necessary data to your hard drive (automatically in the correct folder) which isn't already on this repository.
+2. Run the `download\_necessary\_files.R` script to download the necessary data to your hard drive (automatically in the correct folder) which isn't already on this repository.
 3. Browse through `code/analysis/tables_main_text` and `code/analysis/tables_robustness` for a table from the text or appendix to be replicated.
 Once found:
    - Open the corresponding .R file.
    - This file imports the data used for the analysis, and estimates the regressions and calculates the reported statistics.